DCgov/dmped-delivering/_site/dmped-delivering/README.md

 # econintel-wardtool
-This is the repository for the DMPED Economic Intelligence Team's ward-by-ward data tool.
+This is the repository for the DMPED Economic Intelligence Team's DMPED accomplishments and media.